ctyeong/Utilities/Ubuntu18_TP-Link_AC600/README.md

 1. Go to https://github.com/aircrack-ng/rtl8812au and download the files by [Code]-[Download ZIP]
 2. Extract the zip file to a directory.
 3. As instructed in the repository, run `$ sudo make dkms_install` in the root directory. (`dkms` package is required to perform this)
-4. Plug (re-plug) the usb dongle to the computer, and then you should be able to see it is working listing available wifi networks around.
+4. Plug (re-plug) the usb dongle to the computer, and then you should be able to see it working to list available wifi networks around.